The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: First order opacity expansion

 \section{First order opacity expansion}

-In this section, we derive the medium-modification of the vacuum splitting function \eqref{eq2.12} to first order in opacity.
-The total in-medium splitting function \eqref{eq2.3} depends on momenta measured in the transverse centre-of-mass frame of the $c\bar{c}$-pair.
-If the parent gluon receives a momentum transfer from the medium \emph{before} splitting into a $c\bar{c}$-pair, then its direction of propagation (which \eqref{eq2.3} is not sensitive to) is modified, but its invariant mass is not.
-One thus expects that the splitting function \eqref{eq2.3} is sensitive to the \emph{formation time} (i.e., longitudinal distance) at which the $c\bar{c}$ splitting occurs since only scattering centres located \emph{after} that distance will modify \eqref{eq2.3}.
-The following calculations will give a physically testable meaning to the notions `{before}', `{after}' and `{formation time}' used in this paragraph.
+In this section, we derive the medium-modification of the vacuum splitting function \eqref{eq2.1} to first order in opacity.
+Massive splitting functions to first order in opacity and all orders in $1/N_c^2$ have been derived in \cite{Kang:2016ofv}.
+The total in-medium splitting function \eqref{eq2.2} depends on momenta measured in the transverse centre-of-mass frame of the $c\bar{c}$-pair.
+If the parent gluon receives a momentum transfer from the medium \emph{before} splitting into a $c\bar{c}$-pair, then its direction of propagation (which \eqref{eq2.2} is not sensitive to) is modified, but its invariant mass is not.
+One thus expects that the splitting function \eqref{eq2.2} is sensitive to the \emph{formation time} (i.e., the longitudinal distance) at which the $c\bar{c}$ splitting occurs since only scattering centres located \emph{after} that distance will modify \eqref{eq2.2}.
+The following calculations will give a physical meaning to the notions `{before}', `{after}' and `{formation time}' used in this paragraph.